Financial Education for Indian Migrant Workers in Qatar

 - Financial literacy

-The dramatic growth of international migration means that increasing numbers of households in developing countries have members working abroad.
+The dramatic growth of international migration means that increasing numbers of households in low- and middle-income countries have members working abroad.
 These households face many unique challenges in managing their finances, including extended separation between income earners and their families which makes it difficult to monitor each other's saving and spending habits, management of international remittance transfers, and large, but temporary increases in household income.

 Since migrant workers typically have temporary contracts, many see savings as a way to ensure that households do not fall into poverty once they return home.
 Yet, past studies in Mexico and El Salvador have shown that households receiving international remittances have low savings levels.
 Policymakers in remittance-receiving countries have become interested in encouraging households to channel more of their remittance income to savings, education, and capital for business enterprises.
 Providing migrant workers with financial literacy training may be one way to increase savings and remittances in transnational households.
 How does training affect the financial decision-making and savings of transnational households given that migrants and their wives may not have full information about each other's saving and spending practices?